 I could just stop there, and be done, but let me take a look at his arguments.
 He centers his critique of Ken Ham’s talk around three major points: First, Dr. Howe writes, “… Ham claimed that there are only two ways to understand reality, viz., according to God’s word or according to man’s word.”
 He then goes on to say how Ham’s claim here is “fraught with problems,” and he proceeds to ask a bunch of disjointed questions about God’s Word and reality.
 I think he believes he is showing us Ham’s problems when he asks those questions, but I was left scratching my head.
 Maybe it’s just me.

-Frankly, I should not be surprise that Mr. Butler was left “scratching” his head.
+Frankly, I should not be surprised that Mr. Butler was left “scratching” his head.
 He suggests that “Maybe it’s just me.”
-Yes, Mr. Butler.
-It is you.
+Yes, Mr. Butler, it is you.
 I regret that you had such difficulty with my arguments.
 As a professor, I am not distressed by such reactions.
 I sometimes see it in my students.
 Frankly, trying to ameliorate such confusion is one of the things that excites me about being a teacher.
 The problem is that, pending your grasp of what is going on, you proceed to write what presents itself as a legitimate rebuttal (your word) of my argument.
 What you have written is anything but a rebuttal.

 None the less, if I am not mistaken, I understand Ken Ham to be saying that the Bible presents to us two ways men can interact with reality.
 Either under the fear of the LORD where the beginning of wisdom can be found, or in the way of the foolish who live their life in opposition to God.
 Rather than seeing that as a problematic way to look at reality, I understand it as being quite biblical.
 I didn’t hear this particular talk, but I have heard Ken Ham speak enough that I am fairly certain this is probably what he has in mind.